matthw/matthw.github.io/content/posts/2022/hackthebox-ctf-cyber-apocalypse-2022-intergalactic-chase-rev/index.md

 decompress(addr)
 ```

-just put the cursor on the UD2 instruction and run the script, it will do in-place decompression.
+Just put the cursor on the UD2 instruction and run the script, it will do in-place decompression.

 Then press D to decompile and  ```do_file_encryption``` will change from: